 Dear Sore Throat,

 Talk about a rude awakening!
-There may be a few culprits behind the reason you’re consistently waking up with a sore throat in the morning:
+There are a number of possibilities behind the reason you’re consistently waking up with a sore throat in the morning, including:

 - Sleeping with an open mouth

 - Sleep apnea

 How would you determine if you're dealing with any of these issues?
 To begin, if someone sleeps with you during the night, ask them if you snore or sleep with your mouth open.
 If not, you might want to ask a friend or roommate to check in on you while you're asleep.
 Sore throats associated with snoring or sleeping with an open mouth may benefit from:

 - Using a humidifier in your bedroom

 - Gargling with warm salt water (¼ teaspoon of salt to ½ cup of water)

 - Increasing your liquid intake throughout the day